coolguru/audit-aws-cloudtrail/README.md

 ## Required variables with default

-### `AUDIT_AWS_CLOUDTRAIL_ALERT_LIST`:
-  * description: Which alerts would you like to check for?
-Default is all Cloudtrail alerts.
-  * default: cloudtrail-service-disabled, cloudtrail-trail-with-global, cloudtrail-inventory

 ### `AUDIT_AWS_CLOUDTRAIL_ALLOW_EMPTY`:
   * description: Would you like to receive empty reports?
 Options - true / false.
 Default is false.
   * default: false